quicwg/base-drafts/draft-ietf-quic-recovery.md

 the congestion window upon expiry of an RTO, QUIC does not collapse the congestion window until persistent congestion ({{persistent-congestion}}) is declared and instead allows probe packets to temporarily exceed the congestion window whenever the timer expires.
-In practice, this is similar to TCP with F-RTO, but it does allow more packets to be sent when the congestion window was not fully utilized prior to the probe timeout expiring.
+In comparison to TCP with F-RTO
+{{!RFC5682}}, which corrects an unnecessary collapse of the congestion window, this design aims to prevent the window from collapsing.
 Though this is slightly more aggressive than TCP RTO, it's less aggressive than if the connection was not application limited.